American Airlines Flight 1420

-American Airlines Flight 1420 was a flight from Dallas/Fort Worth International Airport (DFW) to Little Rock National Airport in the United States.
+American Airlines Flight 1420 was a flight from Dallas Fort Worth International Airport (DFW) to Little Rock National Airport in the United States.
 On June 1, 1999, the McDonnell Douglas MD-82 operating as Flight 1420 overran the runway upon landing in Little Rock and crashed.
-9 of the 145 people aboard were immediately killed—the captain and 8 passengers.
+Nine of the 145 people aboard were immediately killed—the captain and eight passengers.
+Two more passengers died in the hospital in the following weeks.